hoangduytran/blender-manual/manual/addons/import_export/node_shaders_info.rst

 .. figure:: /images/addons_import-export_node-shaders-info_example.png
    :align: center

-   A typical setup of shader nodes that is can be exported.
+   A typical setup of shader nodes that can be exported.

 Supported Node Setup